ElementTech/kube-arch-scheduler/README.md

 # and it will only affect pods with: [schedulerName: kube-arch-scheduler].
 nonDefaultSchedulerName: kube-arch-scheduler

+# This is relevant if your Kubernetes pod does not have permissions to your private registries.
 # dockerconfig.json is a base64 encoded docker config file, it will be used
 # to pull the image manifests.
 The pod needs to have the secret mounted at
 # /root/.docker/config.json.
 This is only needed if you are using a private